ksu-is/Swiss-Sunrise/README.md

 ## Usage
-Clone the repository: git clone https://github.com/your_username/weather-forecast-app.git Navigate to the project directory.
+ - Copy the repository: git copy https://github.com/your_username/weather-forecast-app.git Navigate to the project directory.
-Run the Python script: python Weather_forecast_app.py
+ - Run the Python script: Weather.py